toma3233/mygreeterv3/README.md

 ### Run Service Locally

 There is a simple way to run the MyGreeter service, after everything has been properly generated.
-Inside the MyGreeter directory, you can run the client, demoserver and server.
+Inside the MyGreeter directory, you can run the client and server.

 #### Server